HubSpot/drop/docs/Overview/3-styling.md

 ### Animation

-To facilitate animation, Drop stratigically adds and removes three classes when a Drop is opened.
+To facilitate animation, Drop stratigically adds and removes three classes when a drop is opened:

-- `drop-open` is added when the drop is opened and removed when it should be hidden, use `drop-open` if you don't need animation.
+- `drop-open` is added when the drop is opened and removed when it should be hidden.
+Use `drop-open` if you don't need animation.
-- `drop-after-open` is added in the next event loop tick after the drop is opened, start your CSS transitions when `drop-after-open` appears.
+- `drop-after-open` is added in the next event loop tick after the drop is opened.
+Start your CSS transitions when `drop-after-open` appears.
 - `drop-open-transitionend` is added immediately, but not removed until the `transitionend` event fires on the drop.
 Use `drop-open-transitionend` to control the showing and hiding of your element when using an animation.

 A simple CSS setup which demonstrates the method: